 Character Traits List

-Character traits for kids are qualities or descriptions that define a child's character.
-Children usually have both good and bad character traits within their personalities.
+During a child's developmental years we all look for good and bad personality traits that can help define a child's character.
+Children usually display both good and not so good character traits within their personalities.

 We can usually see the character of a child through their actions, especially their interactions with children around them.
-So if you want to learn the character traits of a child, observe how they interact with others.
+So if you want to learn the character traits of a child, try observing how they interact with others.
+Here are some tips for recognizing traits with kids.

 You can learn and recognize the character traits for kids if you observe their interactions, specifically how they react with: